kmnviz/sockets/README.md

 - Download the history locally
 - List of available relays
 - Set custom rules for the room
+- Ensure users that running relays uses identical codebase (checksum?)
+- Show list of relays that are available

 #### Links
 - https://github.com/bradyjoslin/webcrypto-example